-In this post, we share our advice on how to start creating a charity website when you don’t have much time, money or experience.
+In this post, we share our advice on how to build a charity website when you don’t have much time, money or experience.
 A good website needn’t cost the earth and modern platforms make it easy to improve your content over time as your organisation grows.
 By following this simple process you can build a new charity website from scratch in a matter of days.

 If you want an agency or freelancer to help you, you may need to create a brief.
 Learn how to write a good website design brief and download the free template.

-1. Make a plan for your website
+1. Make a plan for your charity website

 To help keep your strategy document focussed and simple we recommend using our guide and templates [link] to work from.
 This guide will force you to focus on your audience and objectives and help you plan out your sitemap and user journeys.

 The content on your website should help guide people towards taking action.
 Your strategy will dictate what type of content you should write.
 All content should lead towards your desired action, so if in doubt it’s best not to include it.
 You can always add more content in the future.

 Pages that describe your services or projects will be important website landing pages for your audience and telling stories can be a powerful way of demonstrating impact.
 If you have lots of useful long-form content, consider whether you can make it available as online resources that can be indexed by Google.

 It’s always better to use your own images if you can because they are a powerful way to communicate what you do.
 If you don’t already have good photos that you can use on your charity website, there are lots of places you can find free images.